-If a company can create a product or a service that has
+If a company can create a product or a service that has features that are valuable and unique they have created a new subcategory. |

 New industry sub-categories are based on existing industries but add a component to it that has a crucial impact on its usage?
 Best examples are Apple's invention of the Personal Computer, Henry Ford's production of better cars, and Lyft's filling a new niche in the rideshare industry.